singer-io/getting-started/BEST_PRACTICES.md

 stream.

 The discovered schema is in JSON schema format, with one extension.
-Properties may optionally contain a `selectable` attribute, which means that a user can decide whether to include those properties in the output.
+Properties may optionally contain an `inclusion` attribute, which can have one of three values:

-Certain fields may not be selectable and will always be included if their parent object is included.
-For example, for a database source the primary key of each table must be included if the table is selected.
-An HTTP API might always emit some fields, while allowing other fields to be selected.
+* automatic - the user cannot select the attribute, it will be automatically included.
+* available - the user can select the attribute for inclusion.
+* unsupported - the Tap does not support this attribute, and is just reporting it in the schema to indicate that the attribute exists in the source but will not be included.

 Here's an example of a discovered schema: